One day hike to Inti Punku

 This walk is a strenuous one day hike that first goes up to the rock quarries, (‘las canterras’ in Spanish) where the Incas mined and shaped the massive stones that make up the Ollantaytambo fortress.
 This hike begins the same as our trek to the Quarries, but after visitng that site it then continues on to Inti Punku, which is another 2 hours each way higher up the mountain than the Quarries.

-Includes a quality picnic lunch and knowledgeable guide who can point out the many unique sites of interest along the way.
+Includes a knowledgeable guide who can point out the many unique sites of interest along the way.
 English may not be spoken so please let us know if that is a requirement, a small additional extra charge may apply.
-Time required is approximately 3 to 4 hours and the cost is $49 per person, with a minimum of two people.
+Time required is approximately 6 to 8 hours and the cost is $89 per person, with a minimum of two people.